 The indirect comparison based on treatment over 1 year used 3 outcome measures:

 Using the AIMS response, the incremental cost-effectiveness ratio was $9951/quality-adjusted life-years for valbenazine compared with deutetrabenazine.
-Valbenazine is highly cost-effective for the treatment of TD compared with deutetrabenazine.10
+Based on this meta-analysis, valbenazine iscost-effective for the treatment of TD compared with deutetrabenazine.9

-Considering all of the above factors, valbenazine is the preferred choice for treating TD, though there may be some circumstances that make deutetrabenazine the more appropriate choice for the patient.
+Considering all of the above factors, valbenazine would be my preferred choice for treating TD, though there may be some circumstances that make deutetrabenazine the more appropriate choice for the patient.
 Currently, there are no predictors of a better response to deutetrabenazine or valbenazine.